SteadyCadence/api-docs/content/04-project.md

 POST /api/v1/organizations/{organization_slug}/projects/{project_slug}/users/
 ```

-Use the above method to add a new project member to a project.
+Use this method to add a new project member to a project.

 Note that project members need to already have a user account and be a member of the organization administering the project.